 If a student is unable to pay the fees the enrolment form must still be lodged with the Cashier and the student will be issued with a 'nil' receipt.
 The student is then indebted to the University and must pay the fees by the end of the second week of the session for which enrolment is being effected.

-Penalties apply if fees are paid after the time allowed (see section 16. below) unless the student has obtained an extension of time in which to pay fees from the Admissions Office, the Chancellery.
+Penalties apply if fees are paid after the time allowed (see section 16. below) unless the student has obtained an extension of time (see section 13. below) in which to pay fees form the Student Enquiry Counter, the Chancellery.
 Such an application must be made before the fee is due.
-Payment may be made through the mail, in which case it is important that the student registration number be given accurately.
+Payment may be made through the mail, in which case it is important that the student number be given accurately.
 Cash should not be sent through the mail.